 Augsburg PA students enter into the clinical phase following successful completion of the didactic phase.
-The clinical phase is approximately 52-weeks of clinical experiential learning.
+The clinical phase is approximately one year of clinical experiential learning.
 It is comprised of eight 5-week rotations in inpatient, outpatient, surgical and emergency department settings, as well as a preceptorship and Capstone course.
 The seven core rotations are in Family Medicine, Internal Medicine, General Surgery, Emergency Medicine, Pediatrics, Women’s Health and Behavioral Medicine.
-The eighth rotation, an elective rotation, may be in any of the core rotation medical settings, or a subspecialty of medicine such as cardio-thoracic surgery, oncology, pediatric trauma, etc. The Augsburg PA Program also offers elective rotations internationally with clinical partners around the world.
+The eighth rotation, an elective rotation, may be in any of the core rotation medical settings, or a subspecialty of medicine such as cardio-thoracic surgery, oncology, pediatric trauma, etc. The Augsburg PA Program also offers international elective rotations with clinical partners around the world.

-Throughout the clinical phase, students will return to campus regularly for examinations and professional development.
+Throughout the clinical phase, students return to campus regularly for examinations and professional development.
 The examinations are in electronic form or case-based clinical scenarios, including with simulated patients.
 Professional development occurs throughout the clinical phase and is in collaboration with medical organizations in the Twin Cities area.
 These activities prepare students for the PANCE (Physician Assistant National Certification Examination) and build a solid foundation to be an exceptional physician assistant.